+Hearing loss is often associated with aging, however, it effects children as young as birth.
 Babies hear their very first sounds around the 18th week of pregnancy.
-At Davies Institute of Speech and Hearing (DISH), we want your child to have the best access to sound, in order to increase communication and language development.
+At Davies Institute of Speech and Hearing (DISH), we want you and your child to have the best access to sound, in order to increase communication and language development.

 Early intervention is key.
-At DISH, we provide hearing evaluations to determine if a hearing difference exists.
-Our audiologist works with parents to design an individualized hearing plan and amplification as needed.
+At DISH, we provide hearing evaluations to both pediatric and adult populations to determine if a hearing difference exists.
+Our audiologist works with parents and/or patients to design an individualized hearing plan and amplification as needed.

 Hearing is involves more than the ear — it involves the brain.

-At DISH, our team works directly with families to teach communication skills, language development, advocacy, and provide educational counseling.
-We are with you side-by-side from amplification to graduation because we believe in helping your child succeed.
+At DISH, our team works directly with patients and families to teach communication skills, language development, advocacy, and provide auditory and educational counseling.
+We are with you side-by-side for amplification or graduation because we believe in helping you and your child succeed.

-DISH offers hearing tests for children of all ages.
+DISH offers hearing tests for people of all ages.
 Depending on your child's needs we may use different methods of testing or instruction (i.e. Visual Reinforcement Audiometry (VRA) and Conditioned Play Audiometry (CPA).

-If a hearing loss is identified, our audiologist will work with the family to develop hearing care plan.
+If a hearing loss is identified, our audiologist will work with you and your family to develop hearing care plan.
 After a hearing device is fit, regular follow-ups will take place to ensure the equipment is functioning appropriately, monitor hearing and address ongoing patient and family needs.

-If hearing aids do not adequately help a child's amplification needs, cochlear implant testing may be recommended.
-If a child qualifies for a cochlear implant, DISH will refer your family to a CI surgeon, and will continue to see you for initial activation and mapping.
+If hearing aids do not adequately help your amplification needs, cochlear implant testing may be recommended.
+If you qualify for a cochlear implant, DISH will refer your family to a CI surgeon, and will continue to see you for initial activation and mapping.

-Children with hearing aids require custom earmolds.
-Due to continuous growing of ears, new molds are needed throughout childhood.
+Some types of hearing aids/loss require custom earmolds.
+Due to a child's continuous growing of their ears, new molds are needed throughout childhood.

 Hearing protection is important for all ages.